 What made you want to join the army?

-From young age I knew that I wanted to join the military.
+From a young age, I knew that I wanted to join the military.
 I didn't know why at the time but I just knew that I wanted to and when I got there I was going to do all of the difficult events it offered.
 I know now that I love challenges, and am constantly seeking new ones, which the military provides plenty to go around.
 I was also drawn the aspect of the unmatched camaraderie that is unique to the military and more specifically combat arms.
 Lastly, where else do you get paid to work out, jump out of planes, shoot guns, blow things up, and receive life skills and education that will further you in later life?

-Have you seen any similarities between the community of jiu jitsu and the U.S army members?
+Have you seen any similarities between the community of jiu-jitsu and the U.S army members?

 Definitely.
 The bonds of camaraderie in BJJ and the military are extremely similar.
 I believe that is why members of the military are drawn to BJJ and vice versa.

 Yes in so many ways.
-It has helped me want to better myself physically and mentally, given me a champions mentality that pushes me through any adversity that I might encounter, the patience and tranquility to work through the toughest and most stressful situations, and a level of humility that can only be learned by training BJJ.
+It has helped me want to better myself physically and mentally, given me a champions mentality that pushes me through any adversity that I might encounter, the patience and tranquility to work through the toughest and most stressful situations and a level of humility that can only be learned by training BJJ.

 It took a bit longer than the anticipated 62 days.
 I had a bit of a setback and recycled Darby phase of Ranger School during class 5-18.
-Every year after this specific class Ranger Training Brigade takes a 6 week break to prepare for the Best Ranger Competition.
+Every year after this specific class Ranger Training Brigade takes a 6-week break to prepare for the Best Ranger Competition.

-I won’t go in to a great amount of detail of what that 6 week period entailed but the situation was not what I had anticipated on happening.
+I won’t go into a great amount of detail of what that 6 week period entailed but the situation was not what I had anticipated on happening.
 But in that time the 73 recycles were able to recover, receive more training, and make new friendships that will last a lifetime.

 By the time we classed back up for 6-18 we were chomping at the bit.
 We gave it all we had, June 22 came around and 182 Rangers graduated today.
 A very large class, nearly twice the size of the average.
-But at the end of the day we couldn’t have done it without each other.
-I want to thank everyone who’s supported me throughout the years and present time, both at home and during my time in Ranger School.
+But at the end of the day, we couldn’t have done it without each other.
+I want to thank everyone who’s supported me throughout the years and the present time, both at home and during my time in Ranger School.
 I couldn’t have done it without you.
 But the work isn’t over.
 It has only just begun.

 Let’s take a minute to talk about mindset.
-I believe that true happiness and success isn’t linked to material possessions or untested success, but in the process of overcoming adversity in the face of overwhelming odds.
+I believe that true happiness and success isn’t linked to material possessions or untested success but in the process of overcoming adversity in the face of overwhelming odds.
 This can be developed and achieved in multiple ways, but the simplest is the daily routine of doing something difficult that may cause discomfort.

 True happiness will not be far behind.